gruntwork-io/docs/_docs-sources/foundations/github-app/setup.md

     ![Install in GitHub Organization](/img/devops-foundations/github-app/install-in-organization.png)

 1. You will be redirected back to your Gruntwork Developer Portal's Account page.
-If the App was installed and linked with Organization in the Developer Portal, you will get a success message like below.
+If the App was installed and linked with your Organization in the Developer Portal, you will get a success message like below.

     ![GitHub App installed and linked](/img/devops-foundations/github-app/app-installed-and-linked.png)